cseanburns/systems-librarianship/src/4a-installing-the-apache-web-server.md

 The web server is the software that makes websites available in your browsers.
 The basic function is to make files on the web server accessible to others via their web browsers.
-At a basic level, the web is essentially a world wide file system, and the web browser is essentially a file explorer, like Windows Explorer on Windows or Finder on macOS.
+At a basic level, the web is essentially a world wide file system, and the web browser retrieves and displays files from web servers, much like a file explore does for local files.
+At a more advanced level, HTTP can also add more complexity beyond simple file access, such as providing dynamic content, APIs, and more.

 Knowing how a web server functions is crucial for anyone wanting to manage or deploy web services.
 There are many [web servers available][web_servers_wiki], but in this session,